 Bachelor of Science in Architecture: A four-year program of studies comprising, with a later two-year graduate program, the six-year Master of Architecture curriculum.
 This sequence, called the 4 + 2 model, has been adopted by many major universities as the most effective way of combining liberal education with professional education.
 (See the Graduate Catalog for the Master of Architecture program, which is accredited by the National Architectural Accrediting Board.)
-The four-year undergraduate degree is not an accredited.
+The four-year undergraduate degree is not an accredited professional degree; the Master of Architecture is fully accredited.
 Below is the language from the National Architectural Accrediting Board explaining accreditation policy: